Lemming97/Employee-Tracker/README.md

 ## Installation

 Clone the repository from GitHub and download Node.
-Install mysql, npm node mysql2, and enter your own password in the connection.js file.
+Install mysql, console.table, express, inquirer, npm node mysql2, and enter your own password in the connection.js file.

 ## User Story